radiant-rstats/docker/install/rsm-msba-linux.md

 ## Using VS Code

-Microsoft's open-source integrated development environment (IDE), VS Code or Visual Studio Code, was the most popular development environment in according to a [Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2018#development-environments-and-tools).
+Microsoft's open-source integrated development environment (IDE), VS Code or Visual Studio Code, was the most popular development environment according to a [Stack Overflow developer survey](https://survey.stackoverflow.co/2022#section-most-popular-technologies-integrated-development-environment).
 VS Code is widely used by Google developers and is the [default development environment at Facebook](https://www.zdnet.com/article/facebook-microsofts-visual-studio-code-is-now-our-default-development-platform/).

-VS Code can be installed from the link below and is an excellent, and very popular, editor for python, R, and many other programming languages.
+VS Code can be installed from the link below and is an excellent, and very popular, editor for Python, R, and many other programming languages.

 <a href="https://code.visualstudio.com/download" target="_blank">https://code.visualstudio.com/download</a>